Augmenta-tech/notch-zone-synchronizer/README.md

 ## Install

+Requirement
+- Notch license (at least student, if you need to save the patch)
+- Augmenta OSC remote control enabled

-Get the example or follow this instructions to make it work from a blank notch project
+Get the provided example or follow this instructions to make it work from a blank notch project

 - Create a Javascript node and rename it to "Augmenta zone synchronizer"
 - On the node inspector : Add Global Input (float) and rename it to "SyncZones"